-If you’re team canned cranberry sauce, then I have the perfect canned cranberry sauce recipe for you.
-It’s fresh, citrusy and takes delicious canned cranberry sauce to another level.
+If you’re team Canned Cranberry Sauce, then I have the perfect canned cranberry sauce recipe for you.
+It’s fresh, citrusy and takes canned cranberry sauce to another level.

 For years, people have given me a hard time about eating canned cranberry sauce vs. fresh homemade cranberry sauce during the holidays.
 That stops today!
-This easy to make recipe takes canned cranberry sauce and turns is on its head!
+This easy to make recipe turns canned cranberry sauce on its head!

-Pomegranate Seeds or Arils – You will need about one cup of pomegranate seeds.
-Be sure to get off all of the white pieces.
+• Pomegranate Arils – You will need about one cup of pomegranate arils.
+Be sure to get off all of the white membrane as it can be bitter.

 How to Make Cranberry Sauce

-• In a large mixing bowl, combine the pomegranate seeds, chopped Italian parsley, and fresh orange segments.
+• In a large mixing bowl, combine the pomegranate seeds, chopped Italian parsley, and fresh orange segments, pinch of kosher salt and drizzle of extra virgin olive oil.
+Gently toss.

 How to Serve Cranberry Sauce